A fan’s guide – the club from early doors to today

 Finishing third in 1968 – though missing out on the Fairs’ Cup due to a byzantine qualification ruling that year – Las Palmas under Canarian old boy Molowny went one better in 1969.

-Dumped by Hertha Berlin the first round of the subsequent Fairs’ Cup, the Yellows kept a healthy top-flight presence for the rest of the decade.
+Dumped by Hertha Berlin in the first round of the subsequent Fairs’ Cup, the Yellows kept a healthy top-flight presence for the rest of the decade.
 Lynchpin of the 1960s and 1970s was Germán Dévora, an attacking midfielder for 16 campaigns, the most revered player at the Estadio Insular and now the club’s honorary president.
 Towards the end of his career, he was joined by Argentine World Cup stars Daniel Carnevali, Miguel Brindisi and Enrique Wolff.

 Unión qualified twice again for Europe, beating Torino, Slovan Bratislava and Slobodna Tuzla but losing out to Twente Enschede and Bobby Robson’s Ipswich.